-Should our business practices, market presence or strategic direction receive adverse scrutiny or experience increased regulation in any material market in which we operate, we may experience a material adverse effect on our business, financial condition and result of operations.
-For instance, additional regulation applicable specifically to technological platforms and ecosystems is being currently discussed in a number of jurisdictions.
-Although there is no goal to limit the development of the IT business, any restrictive legislation in this sphere to be enacted in Russia or in other countries where we operate may limit our flexibility in providing our services and adversely impact our operations.
+Should our business practices, market presence or strategic direction receive adverse scrutiny or experience increased regulation in any material market in which we operate, we may experience a material adverse effect on our business, financial condition and results of operations.
+For instance, additional regulation applicable specifically to technology platforms and ecosystems is being currently discussed in a number of jurisdictions.
+Any restrictive legislation in this sphere that may be enacted in Russia or in other countries where we operate may limit our flexibility in providing our services and adversely impact our operations.

-We face competition from major global and local companies, which could negatively affect our business, financial condition and results of operations.
+We face significant competition, which could negatively affect our business, financial condition and results of operations.